ckan/ckanext-issues/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* [Create a new feature issue](https://github.com/keitaroinc/ /issues/new) using the Feature Request template and describe your proposed changes
+* [Create a new feature issue](https://github.com/keitaroinc/ckanext-issues/issues/new) using the Feature Request template and describe your proposed changes

 * Submit a pull request referring to the relevant feature issue/s

 #### **Do you have questions about the source code?**

-* Ask any question about how to use   in our [gitter chat](https://gitter.im/keitaroinc/ckan).
+* Ask any question about how to use ckanext-issues in our [gitter chat](https://gitter.im/keitaroinc/ckan).

 Thanks!